Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 Analysis > Save ID Info (click no on pop up)

 Step 3a
-Run create_multicolor_adjustment_file.m on the brainscanner folder The program will create a file for each .dat file in that folder and any subfolders This generates multicolor_adjustment.mat
+Run create_multicolor_adjustment_file.m and select the multicolor folder This generates multicolor_adjustment.mat

 Run adjust_multicolor_image and select the multicolor_adjustment.mat file in the multicolor folder